GameFoundry/bsf/Documentation/Manuals/Native/User/guiStyles.md

 ### Borders
 Normally when you set a texture for a GUI element state, the texture will stretch to fill out the area of the GUI element.
 Unless the texture is a uniform color or a repeatable pattern, that stretching will often look bad.

-For this reason Banshee allows you to specify borders though @ref bs::GUIElementStyle::border "GUIElementStyle::border".
+For this reason bs::f allows you to specify borders though @ref bs::GUIElementStyle::border "GUIElementStyle::border".
 By setting borders you split the image into 9 sections.

 Center section will be resized uniformly as normal.
 Four corner sections will never be resized.
 Top and bottom sections will be resized only horizontally (fixed height), and left and right sections will be resized only vertically (fixed width).
 This allows you to use more complex images that still look good when resized.